edwardoughton/satellite-image-analysis/README.md

 (for total beginners) using programming techniques capable of analyzing large quantities of imagery data.

-The tools used include Python/OpenCV and JavaScript/Google Earth Engine.
+The tools used focus on Python with affiliated packages such as Rasterio, GeoPandas, OpenCV, Matplotlib etc.

 Learning Outcomes
 =================

     1. Understand practical computer programming techniques for processing satellite imagery.
     2. Develop introductory Python-based approaches for object detection and extraction.
-    3. Utilize introductory JavaScript for running image processing tasks using cloud computing.

 Syllabus
 ========